sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-pixel-perfection.md

 ---

 My beef with pixel perfection is hopefully as simple as this:
-When communicating design, if an aspect of a mockup does not translate 1-to-1 to the developed version, that does not mean we can compromise on the core design.
+When communicating design, if an aspect of a mockup does not translate 1-to-1 to the developed version, that does not mean we should compromise on the core design.
+We can't let our confidence get shaken so easily.

 Picture this: you, interface designer extraordinaire, mock up a page with realistic content, recreated gradient-ed buttons with borders, and perfect CSS grid alignment.
 You lob the alley- to your development team who has been alongside you as you all have been building up this play together.